Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 ### 5.1 Ratifiers Cede Authority

-By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Partners, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
+By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Organization's Members, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
 However, as an exception to this rule, the Ratifiers may continue to hold and exercise any authority that they do not have the power to delegate, such as anything required by policies outside of their control, or by the Organization’s bylaws.

 ### 5.2 Anchor Circle